vimalloc/flask-jwt-extended/docs/blocklist_and_token_revoking.rst

 these columns can help to audit that the frontend is performing its revoking job correctly and revoking both tokens.

 An alternative, albeit much more complex, implementation is to invalidate all issued tokens for a user at once.
-To do this, all issued tokens must be tracked (by default, they verified by being validated against the secret key).
-A few steps would be
+To do this, all issued tokens must be tracked (by default, they are not stored on the server).
+A few steps would be required:
-required:

 #.
 Store all generated access and refresh tokens in a database, include a user_id column
 #.
 Add a "valid" boolean column.
 Update the `token_in_blocklist_loader` to respond based on this column
 #.
 Upon revoking a token, find all other tokens with the same user and created at the same time,
-   and mark them all as invalid
+   (or all a user's tokens to log out on all devices) and mark each as invalid